intbio/gromacs_ff/charmm36-mar2019.ff/README.md

 A Python program to convert ParamChem CGenFF toppar stream file from CHARMM to GROMACS format.
 The comments section in the beginning of the program provides usage information.
 PLEASE NOTE that all scripts support lone pairs on halogens, however the current topology construction (type 2fd) is only compatible with GROMACS 2020 and newer.
 ```

-So the correspndence between ff versions in charmm format and in gromacs format is a bit unclear.
+So the correspondence between ff versions in charmm format and in gromacs format is a bit unclear.

 In [toppar_c36_jul18](toppar_c36_jul18) folder we put the core files of the jul18 version of ff in charmm format, there is a history file there [toppar_c36_jul18/toppar_all.history](toppar_c36_jul18/toppar_all.history).